OpenEvalProject/evals/manuscripts/elife-105039/v1/manuscript.md

 In summary, activated hemocytes increase the uptake of methionine to ramp up the transmethylation pathway.
 SAM is not only a substrate for methylation, but is also used for polyamine synthesis.
 Homocysteine is not recycled back to methionine, but is further metabolized in the transsulfuration pathway.
 Interestingly, our data suggest an alternative link between methionine and CTH independent of Ahcy.
 Hemocyte-specific Ahcy-RNAi potently suppresses the SAM transmethylation pathway.

-## Ahcy produces adenosine as a systemic signal that influences the immune response
+### Ahcy produces adenosine as a systemic signal that influences the immune response

 In our previous work, we showed that activated hemocytes release increased amount of adenosine (Bajgar et al., 2015; Bajgar and Dolezal, 2018).
 This causes a systemic metabolic switch that slows the organism’s development, leaving energy for an effective immune response.
 Our results show that the SAM transmethylation pathway is enhanced in hemocytes after infection.
 This means that increased levels of adenosine is produced, as every methylation event results in the production of one adenosine molecule.
 At the same time, the cell must rapidly remove adenosine, along with homocysteine, to avoid reversing the direction of Ahcy enzyme activity, which would block methylation.
 This appears to be reflected in the significant reduction in intracellular adenosine levels after infection (Figure 3A).
 At least part of this reduction is likely due to the release of adenosine from the cell (via the equilibrative nucleoside transporter ENT2 Bajgar et al., 2015) since extracellular adenosine levels increase after infection (Figure 3B), as does the level of inosine, which is formed from adenosine by the action of the adenosine deaminase ADGF-A. We measured the extracellular adenosine production in hemocytes after 20 min of ex vivo incubation, when hemocytes were removed by centrifugation and adenosine and inosine were measured in the collected supernatants.
 We also chose to detect inosine because activated hemocytes produce the adenosine deaminase ADGF-A (Novakova and Dolezal, 2011).
 Therefore, some adenosine is always converted to inosine during sample processing, even when the adenosine deaminase inhibitor EHNA (erythro-9-(2-hydroxy-3-nonly)adenine) is used, otherwise it is difficult to detect any adenosine.

 ![Figure 3.](https://cdn.elifesciences.org/articles/105039/elife-105039-fig3-v1.jpg)

 **Figure 3.:** (A) Levels of intracellular adenosine in hemocytes shown as the mean metabolite amount expressed by the normalized peak area at 20 hpi.
 Infection significantly decreases the level in control hemocytes (uninfected - Uninf - light gray vs. infected - INF - dark gray).
 Hemocyte-specific adenosylhomocysteinase knockdown (Ahcy RNAi; uninfected - Uninf - light blue and infected - INF - dark blue) significantly decreases intracellular adenosine in the uninfected state.
 (B) Levels of extracellular adenosine (right), released from hemocytes ex vivo after 20 min, and extracellular inosine (left) generated by adenosine deaminase ADGF-A. While infection leads to increased release of adenosine and generated inosine in the control (gray), no such increase is detected with Ahcy RNAi (blue).
 (C) Pupation is delayed upon infection in control larvae (n=270, uninfected dashed gray line and n=240, infected solid black line) but significantly less in hemocyte-specific Ahcy RNAi larvae (n=260, uninfected dashed blue line and n=265, infected solid blue line).
 Lines represent percentages of pupae at hours after egg laying (h AEL); rates were compared using Log-rank survival analysis.
 (D) The number of lamellocytes as well as encapsulation efficiency is significantly lower in infected Ahcy-RNAi (blue) larvae compared to infected control (gray).
 (E) Percentage of infected larvae surviving to adulthood is significantly lower in Ahcy-RNAi (blue) compared to control (gray) while the survival of uninfected individuals is not affected.
-(A,B,E) Bars represent means with SEM of uninfected (Uninf, light gray) and infected (INF, dark gray) control and uninfected (Uninf, light blue) and infected (INF, dark blue) Ahcy-RNAi samples; each dot represents a biological replicate; (D) dots represent the number of lamellocytes in a larva and the line mean; numerical values are in Figure 3—source data 1 and Supplementary file 1; asterisks represent significant differences between samples tested and unpaired t test (*p<0.05, **p<0.01, ***p<0.001, ****p<0.0001).Figure 3—source data 1.
+(A,B,E) Bars represent means with SEM of uninfected (Uninf, light gray) and infected (INF, dark gray) control and uninfected (Uninf, light blue) and infected (INF, dark blue) Ahcy-RNAi samples; each dot represents a biological replicate; (D) dots represent the number of lamellocytes in a larva and the line mean; numerical values are in Figure 3—source data 1 and Supplementary file 1; asterisks represent significant differences between samples tested and unpaired t test (*p<0.05, **p<0.01, ***p<0.001, ****p<0.0001).

 Hemocyte-specific Ahcy RNAi leads to a significant decrease in intracellular adenosine levels, confirming that a significant fraction of adenosine is generated by the SAM transmethylation pathway (Figure 3A).
 However, there is no increase in extracellular adenosine, or inosine levels upon Ahcy knockdown in hemocytes following infection (Figure 3B).
 This indicates that the SAM transmethylation pathway is responsible for the generation of this extracellular signal.
 This is further supported by the fact that silencing of Ahcy in hemocytes during infection leads to a significant reduction (by 6 hr) in developmental delay (Figure 3C), the hallmark of systemic effects of adenosine during infection.
 Similar to our previous work (Bajgar et al., 2015), this results in diminished host defense, which is associated with reduced production of lamellocytes and encapsulation of the parasitoid (Figure 3D) and reduced survival (Figure 3E).
 Interestingly, the induction of Ahcy RNAi in hemocytes accelerates development by approximately 2 hr, even in the absence of infection (Figure 3C), a result similar to silencing ENT2 specifically in hemocytes (Bajgar et al., 2015).
 The normal activity of hemocytes, associated with methylation and adenosine release, appears to slow the overall development of the organism.

 In summary, the SAM transmethylation pathway and Ahcy produce the majority of adenosine in Drosophila larval hemocytes and strongly participate in the production of extracellular adenosine as a systemic metabolic regulator.
 Knockdown of Ahcy in hemocytes reduces larval developmental delay associated with infection, demonstrating the lack in extracellular adenosine production.
 In addition, knockdown of Ahcy in hemocytes negatively impacts immune response.

-## Activated hemocytes recycle ATP and SAM from adenosine
+### Activated hemocytes recycle ATP and SAM from adenosine

 The above results demonstrate that the SAM transmethylation pathway is a major producer of adenosine in activated hemocytes.
 To maintain methylation, the cell must rapidly remove adenosine, some of which is released from the cell.
 This, of course, reduces the adenosyl pool of the cell; note that the SAM pathway is a major consumer of ATP when it combines methionine with ATP to form SAM (Figure 4A).
 Therefore, activated immune cells have active de novo purine production, as shown in mammalian macrophages and T lymphocytes (Yu et al., 2019; Roy et al., 2020).
 Our recent work showed increased pentose phosphate pathway activity is linked with nucleotide production in activated hemocytes (Kazek et al., 2024).
 However, this is very energy consuming and requires many steps, whereas the recycling of adenosine to AMP requires only one step and one ATP.
 Ahcy activity has indeed been linked to adenosine kinase activity, which produces AMP from Ado (Moffatt et al., 2002; Xu et al., 2017; Murugan et al., 2021).
 AMP can then be converted to ADP by adenylate kinase (Dzeja and Terzic, 2009) and finally to ATP by glycolysis or OXPHOS, which can again enter the transmethylation pathway.

 ![Figure 4.](https://cdn.elifesciences.org/articles/105039/elife-105039-fig4-v1.jpg)

-**Figure 4.:** 13C isotope tracing.(A) Schematic representation of the SAM transmethylation pathway, de novo purine synthesis and adenosine recycling to ATP and SAM and labeling with adenosine-13C5 from media (red 13 represents the labeled carbon).
+**Figure 4.:** (A) Schematic representation of the SAM transmethylation pathway, de novo purine synthesis and adenosine recycling to ATP and SAM and labeling with adenosine-13C5 from media (red 13 represents the labeled carbon).
 Enzymes and processes are italicized.
 (B) Expression heat map (bulk RNAseq) of adenosine metabolizing enzymes and transporters in circulating hemocytes from uninfected (Uninf) and infected (INF) third instar larvae collected at 0, 9, and 18 hpi (0 hpi = 72 hr after egg laying).
 Means of 6 replicates (10 replicates in case of 18 hr INF) shown in each cell are transcripts per million (TPM) - for comparison, only 20% of genes in RNAseq show expression higher than 15 TPM (data in Figure 4—source data 1 and Supplementary file 3).
 (C, D) Expression analysis of adenosine kinases Adk2, 3 (C) and adenylate kinases Ak1, 2 (D) in circulating hemocytes from uninfected (Uninf) and infected (INF) third instar larvae collected at 0, 9, and 18 hpi by RT-qPCR.
 Bars show fold change compared to 0 hr Adk3 samples (expression levels were normalized to RpL32 expression in each sample), each dot represents a biological replicate.
 (E-H, L) Total levels of IMP (E), AMP (F), ADP (G), ATP (H) and S-adenosylmethionine - SAM (L) in hemocytes shown as the mean metabolite amounts expressed by the normalized peak area.
 (I-K) 13C-labeling of metabolites in hemocytes, which were incubated ex vivo for 20 min in media containing 10 µM adenosine-13C5.
 The graphs show the fraction of the compound with five 13C-labeled carbons – AMP m+5 (I), ATP m+5 (J) and SAM m+5 (K).
-(C-L) Bars represent mean values with 95% CI of uninfected (Uninf, light gray or pink) and infected (INF, dark gray or red) samples; each dot represents a biological replicate (numerical values in Figure 4—source data 1 and Supplementary file 1); asterisks represent significant differences between samples tested by tested by ordinary one-way ANOVA Sidak’s multiple comparison test (C,D) and unpaired t test (E-L) (*p<0.05, **p<0.01, ***p<0.001, ****p<0.0001).Figure 4—source data 1.
+(C-L) Bars represent mean values with 95% CI of uninfected (Uninf, light gray or pink) and infected (INF, dark gray or red) samples; each dot represents a biological replicate (numerical values in Figure 4—source data 1 and Supplementary file 1); asterisks represent significant differences between samples tested by tested by ordinary one-way ANOVA Sidak’s multiple comparison test (C,D) and unpaired t test (E-L) (*p<0.05, **p<0.01, ***p<0.001, ****p<0.0001).

 The most striking expression change we detected in activated hemocytes was the increase of adenosine kinase Adk3 (Figure 4B and C) and cytosolic adenylate kinase Ak1 (Figure 4B and D).
 Another adenosine kinase, Adk2, which is not altered by infection, is also highly expressed in hemocytes, as is the mitochondrial adenylate kinase Ak2 (Figure 4B–D).
 Activated hemocytes have a system for recycling adenosine back to ATP, which appears to be further enhanced during infection.
 The increase of cytosolic Ak1 indicates at least partial redirection of energy metabolism from mitochondria (oxidative phosphorylation) into cytosol (aerobic glycolysis) in activated immune cells (Kornberg, 2020).